Fix, don't switch: how to get your HR tech in order

 In this era of cloud-based software, it has never been easier to trial new tools in the talent acquisition process.
-On the other hand, this has also made it easier to "switch rather than fix", with many HR tools lacking the love needed to deliver a candidate experience to be proud of.
+On the other hand, this has also made it easier to switch rather than fix, with many HR tools lacking the attention needed to deliver an exceptional candidate experience.

-Here's a simple example I put together to demonstrate how this could look.
-I've used the envelope icon to show where an interaction has an email attached.
-You could also consider breaking this down into the systems that each step takes place within, whatever you find easiest to summarise with.
+Here's a simple example to demonstrate how this could look.
+The envelope icon shows where an interaction involves email outreach.
+You could also consider breaking down the processes into the systems that each step takes place within, whatever you find easiest to summarise.

-Now we have a road map of the candidate journey, let's start at the very beginning...
+Now you have a road map of the candidate journey, let's start at the very beginning.

 Unless coming via a job board, your careers website is most likely the first branded experience candidates will have with your organization.
-This step can have personality and character, or it can simply take the place of a classifieds section – I'd definitely recommend the former.
+This step can have personality and character, or it can simply take the place of a classified section (the former is recommended).

-• Does your website sell the culture, employee experience and perks of your organisation?
+• Does your website convey the company culture, employee experience and perks?

 • Do you have job search notifications or a mailing list for candidates to keep up to date with new opportunities?